grpc/proposal/A21-Service-Config-Error-Handling.md

 of the service config needs to be in a valid JSON format.
 If the service config is well formatted, the client validates each field that it recognizes while ignoring the unknown fields, i.e., unknown fields do not affect validation.
 For known fields, valid values are defined by the field itself.
+Fields can accept lists where some of the values may be unknown.
+As long as there is atleast one value in the list which succeeds in getting parsed, the field will be considered to have a valid value.
 If any of the known fields fails in validation, the entire service config is deemed invalid.

 ## Rationale

 By discarding invalid service configs instead of ignoring fields that have invalid values, we prevent clients from resorting to using default values which might be unwanted for certain systems.
-The clause that existing clients continue using older service configs prevents an invalid service config from bringing down the entire system, while newer clients which do not have a previously received valid service config fail to start, avoiding new traffic for the duration that the service is set with an invalid config.
+Existing clients continuing to use older service configs prevent an invalid service config from bringing down the entire system, while newer clients which do not have a previously received valid service config fail to start, avoiding new traffic for the duration that the service is set with an invalid config.

-Examples of invalid service configs :
+Examples of invalid service configs:

 * Badly Formatted service config
 ```